What is AI? Everything you need to know about Artificial Intelligence | ZDNet

 What are neural networks?

+Key to machine learning success are neural networks.
+These mathematical models are able to tweak internal parameters to change what they output.
+During training, a neural network is fed datasets that teach it what it should spit out when presented with certain data.
+In concrete terms, the network might be fed greyscale images of the numbers between zero and 9, alongside a string of binary digits – zeroes and ones – that indicate which number is shown in each greyscale image.
+The network would then be trained, adjusting its internal parameters, until it classifies the number shown in each image with a high degree of accuracy.
+This trained neural network could then be used to classify other greyscale images of numbers between zero and 9.
+Such a network was used in a seminal paper showing the application of neural networks published by Yann LeCun in 1989 and has been used by the US Postal Service to recognise handwritten zip codes.

-Key to the process of machine learning are neural networks.
-These are brain-inspired networks of interconnected layers of algorithms, called neurons, that feed data into each other, and which can be trained to carry out specific tasks by modifying the importance attributed to input data as it passes between the layers.
-During training of these neural networks, the weights attached to different inputs will continue to be varied until the output from the neural network is very close to what is desired, at which point the network will have 'learned' how to carry out a particular task.
+The structure and functioning of neural networks is very loosely based on the connections between neurons in the brain.
+Neural networks are made up of of interconnected layers of algorithms, which feed data into each other, and which can be trained to carry out specific tasks by modifying the importance attributed to data as it passes between these layers.
+During training of these neural networks, the weights attached to data as it passes between layers will continue to be varied until the output from the neural network is very close to what is desired, at which point the network will have 'learned' how to carry out a particular task.
+The desired output could be anything from correctly labelling fruit in an image to predicting when an elevator might fail based on its sensor data.

-A subset of machine learning is deep learning, where neural networks are expanded into sprawling networks with a huge number of layers that are trained using massive amounts of data.
-It is these deep neural networks that have fueled the current leap forward in the ability of computers to carry out task like speech recognition and computer vision.
+A subset of machine learning is deep learning, where neural networks are expanded into sprawling networks with a large number of sizeable layers that are trained using massive amounts of data.
+It is these deep neural networks that have fuelled the current leap forward in the ability of computers to carry out tasks like speech recognition and computer vision.

-Download now: IT leader's guide to deep learning
+SEE: IT leader's guide to deep learning (Tech Pro Research)

 There are various types of neural networks, with different strengths and weaknesses.
-Recurrent neural networks are a type of neural net particularly well suited to language processing and speech recognition, while convolutional neural networks are more commonly used in image recognition.
-The design of neural networks is also evolving, with researchers recently refining a more effective form of deep neural network called long short-term memory or LSTM, allowing it to operate fast enough to be used in on-demand systems like Google Translate.
+Recurrent Neural Networks (RNN) are a type of neural net particularly well suited to Natural Language Processing (NLP) – understanding the meaning of text – and speech recognition, while convolutional neural networks have their roots in image recognition, and have uses as diverse as recommender systems and NLP.
+The design of neural networks is also evolving, with researchers refining a more effective form of deep neural network called long short-term memory or LSTM – a type of RNN architecture used for tasks such as NLP and for stock market predictions – allowing it to operate fast enough to be used in on-demand systems like Google Translate.

-Another area of AI research is evolutionary computation, which borrows from Darwin's famous theory of natural selection, and sees genetic algorithms undergo random mutations and combinations between generations in an attempt to evolve the optimal solution to a given problem.
+Another area of AI research is evolutionary computation, which borrows from Darwin's theory of natural selection, and sees genetic algorithms undergo random mutations and combinations between generations in an attempt to evolve the optimal solution to a given problem.

 This approach has even been used to help design AI models, effectively using AI to help build AI.
 This use of evolutionary algorithms to optimize neural networks is called neuroevolution, and could have an important role to play in helping design efficient AI as the use of intelligent systems becomes more prevalent, particularly as demand for data scientists often outstrips supply.
-The technique was recently showcased by Uber AI Labs, which released papers on using genetic algorithms to train deep neural networks for reinforcement learning problems.
+The technique was showcased by Uber AI Labs, which released papers on using genetic algorithms to train deep neural networks for reinforcement learning problems.

-Finally there are expert systems, where computers are programmed with rules that allow them to take a series of decisions based on a large number of inputs, allowing that machine to mimic the behavior of a human expert in a specific domain.
+Finally, there are expert systems, where computers are programmed with rules that allow them to take a series of decisions based on a large number of inputs, allowing that machine to mimic the behaviour of a human expert in a specific domain.
 An example of these knowledge-based systems might be, for example, an autopilot system flying a plane.

 What is fueling the resurgence in AI?

-The biggest breakthroughs for AI research in recent years have been in the field of machine learning, in particular within the field of deep learning.
+As outlined above, the biggest breakthroughs for AI research in recent years have been in the field of machine learning, in particular within the field of deep learning.

-This has been driven in part by the easy availability of data, but even more so by an explosion in parallel computing power in recent years, during which time the use of GPU clusters to train machine-learning systems has become more prevalent.
+This has been driven in part by the easy availability of data, but even more so by an explosion in parallel computing power, during which time the use of clusters of graphics processing units (GPUs) to train machine-learning systems has become more prevalent.

 Not only do these clusters offer vastly more powerful systems for training machine-learning models, but they are now widely available as cloud services over the internet.
-Over time the major tech firms, the likes of Google and Microsoft, have moved to using specialized chips tailored to both running, and more recently training, machine-learning models.
+Over time the major tech firms, the likes of Google, Microsoft, and Tesla, have moved to using specialised chips tailored to both running, and more recently training, machine-learning models.

 An example of one of these custom chips is Google's Tensor Processing Unit (TPU), the latest version of which accelerates the rate at which useful machine-learning models built using Google's TensorFlow software library can infer information from data, as well as the rate at which they can be trained.

-These chips are not just used to train up models for DeepMind and Google Brain, but also the models that underpin Google Translate and the image recognition in Google Photo, as well as services that allow the public to build machine learning models using Google's TensorFlow Research Cloud.
-The second generation of these chips was unveiled at Google's I/O conference in May last year, with an array of these new TPUs able to train a Google machine-learning model used for translation in half the time it would take an array of the top-end graphics processing units (GPUs).
+These chips are not just used to train up models for DeepMind and Google Brain, but also the models that underpin Google Translate and the image recognition in Google Photos, as well as services that allow the public to build machine-learning models using Google's TensorFlow Research Cloud.
+The third generation of these chips was unveiled at Google's I/O conference in May 2018, and packages into machine-learning powerhouses called pods that can carry out more than one hundred thousand trillion floating-point operations per second (100 petaflops).
+These ongoing TPU upgrades have allowed Google to improve its services built on top of machine-learning models, for instance halving the time taken to train models used in Google Translate.

 What are the elements of machine learning?